azfarmiskam/FeetechServo3DDesign/README.md

-This is the 3D model for Feetech Smart Servo Motor, design by me
+This is the 3D model for Feetech Smart Servo Motor